InterClimate Network was launched in 2008 as the brainchild of its then Chair John Davidson OBE, co-founder and Chief Executive of Groundwork UK.

 At UNICEF UK Lucy helped develop and deliver a global children’s forum on climate change during the Copenhagen UN climate negotiations.
 She helped establish the ‘children in a changing climate’ coalition of children’s organisations (Save the Children, Plan, UNICEF and others), providing research on the role of children in child-sensitive climate programmes and policy.
 Recently she has developed campaigns on the impact on children of air pollution, mobilising parents in cities.
 Her role now involves strategy for a range of organisations from the UN, to private sector, foundations and NGOs.

 I’ve been interested in environmental issues since I was at school, having spent lots of my childhood outdoors growing up in Somerset and Dorset.
-My educational background is in the humanities.
-I graduated from New College of the Humanities with a degree in Philosophy with English in 2019 to pursue an MSc in Environmental Policy and Governance from the University of Bristol.
+I graduated from New College of the Humanities with a degree in Philosophy with English in 2019 to study an MSc in Management at the University of Bristol.”

 Will is a sustainability communications specialist and Head of Communications for the International Hydropower Association.
 He has worked in journalism, international development, government, and energy, finance and infrastructure sectors.